PaulGoes/DonkeyKong-KL-Championship/README.md

 - Use the orginal dkong rom (US version).
 This meant that I only had around 256 bytes of free space to put my changes in.
 Quite a challenge I must say!
 - Do not change anything in the core gameplay logic.
 This was possible because the bonus timer is calculated before the level/screen starts to play so the required change doesn't impact the gameplay itself.

-It is decided that this verfsion was a one off version.
+It is decided that this version was a one off version.
 This rom-hack will continue as the Donkey Kong Championship Edition.
 It will not be available for download.
 This repository is kept for the images.